yinghaoawang/Pathfinder/README.md

 ![3-31-2017](https://i.imgur.com/LdGksmq.png)

 *Given a tile map, Pathfinder finds the shortest path using Dijkstra's algorithm.
-Features the ability to generate a random maze using Prim's algorithm.*
+Features the ability to generate a random maze using Prim's algorithm.
+Edit: Maze generation was broken in this (now fixed)
+*

 ### 3/30/2017
 ![3-30-2017](https://i.imgur.com/52r6UpR.png)